desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/fiberflatexp-CAMERA-EXPID.rst

 EXTNAME = FIBERFLAT

-Mean fiber flat field correction to homogeneize the response among fibers of the same camera, for each wavelength.
+Fiber flat field correction to homogeneize the response among fibers of the same camera, for each wavelength.
 2D array of dimension [nspec, nwave]. nspec is the number of fibers per camera. nwave in the length of the wavelength array.
 The fiber flat field of all fibers share the same wavelength grid (given in HDU WAVELENGTH).
 This file is valid for a specific exposure as it comprises a correction based on the humidity in the spectrograph enclosure.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~